-Our comprehensive guide provides hundreds of contacts, links and phone numbers of schools, services and state and local agencies that can help older youth transition out of foster care and into independent living.
+Our comprehensive Guide provides hundreds of contacts, links and phone numbers of schools, services – along with local, state and federal agencies – that can help older youth transition out of foster care and into independent living.

-If you know of a resource that could be added – or a resource that we list but is no longer active – please notify us at firstname.lastname@example.org.
+If you know of a resource that could be added to our Guide – or a resource that we list but is no longer active – please notify us at firstname.lastname@example.org so we can revise accordingly.

 Education – GED, college and community college programs as well as vocational training in a number of fields, including construction, tourism, nursing, emergency medical technicians, cooking and firefighting.
 Also, there are a number of links to scholarships and financial aid for students who have been in foster care.